dhr039/dhr039/README.md

 -  My name is Dumitru and I'm an Android developer.
 -  Always open to exploring new areas.
--  Kept all of the sources on bitbucket, now starting to move them here.
 - ☀️ In my free time I love reading, running, seaside beaches.